CMBAgents/cmbagent/README.md

 ```

 Note that you need to set the `CMBAGENT_DATA` environment variable accordingly before using `cmbagent`
 in any future session.
-Maybe you want to add this to your `.bashrc` or `.zshrc` file.
+Maybe you want to add this to your `.bashrc` or `.zshrc` file, or in your `activate` script.

 ## Structure